 To help you figure out your leadership type, we'll explain the 3 most common profiling systems or “personality decoder” tools:

 The Enneagram system of 9 personality types

-- Goleman’s 6 leadership styles
+William Goleman’s 6 leadership style

 The Leadership Development Profile survey assessment created by Suzanne Cooke-Greuter and Bill Torbert.

-I. The Enneagram system of nine leadership styles
+The Enneagram system of 9 leadership styles

 The Enneagram (from the Greek words “ennea” meaning nine and gram meaning something “written” or “drawn”) is a model of the human mind that uses 9 interconnected personality types.
 The exact origin of the Enneagram is unknown, but similar ideas can be traced back to the 4th century.
 Today the Enneagram has been adopted by many companies as a way to better understand and empower their teams.
 Tobi Lutke, the CEO of Shopify shared:

 “Shopify is very partial to Enneagram, it has worked very well for us.
 In our internal system, you can see the Enneagram of everyone else, and it tells you what nuances, what means for how to work together…We want to find out what areas people have a fixed mindset on and try to get them to acquire a growth mindset.”
 (Source)

 The model is represented by a nine-pointed graphic that represents the nine types of personalities:

 The Enneagram map is grouped into three buckets of three based on the idea that humans process information through three forms of intelligence or “centers of intelligence”: the head, the heart, and the body.